dbashford/mimosa-eslint/README.md

 * `exclude`: array of strings or regexes that match files to not eslint, strings are paths that can be relative to the `watch.sourceDir` or absolute.
 * `vendor`: whether or not to ESLint vendor code
 * `rulesdir`: path to a directory with custom rules to be added to the built-in rules that come with ESLint.
 The built-in rules can be found on the [ESLint website](http://eslint.org/docs/rules/).
-The source for those rules can be found [in the ESLint GH repo](https://github.com/eslint/eslint/tree/master/lib/rules).
+The source for those rules can be found [in the ESLint GitHub repo](https://github.com/eslint/eslint/tree/master/lib/rules).
 * `format`: A pass-through to ESLint's `formatter` setting.
 The formatter chosen effects how ESLint's output appears on the console.
 The default, `stylish`, is ESLint's default formatter.
 * `options`: This can be either a string or an object.
 If a string it is a path to your ESLint configuration file.
 The default ESLint configuration can be found [in the ESLint GH](https://github.com/eslint/eslint/blob/master/conf/eslint.json).
 If `options` is an object it is the actual ESLint configuration inlined in the mimosa-config.